cloudlinux/cloudlinux-doc/docs/cloudlinux_os_components/README.md

 <span class="notranslate"> MySQL Governor </span> is software to monitor and restrict MySQL usage in shared hosting environment.
 The monitoring is done via resource usage statistics per each MySQL thread.

-<span class="notranslate"> MySQL Governor </span> can also kill off slow <span class="notranslate"> SELECT </span> queries.

-<span class="notranslate"> MySQL Governor </span> has multiple modes of operations, depending on the configuration.
-It can work in monitor-only mode, or it can use different throttling scenarious.
+<span class="notranslate"> MySQL Governor </span> has two active modes of operations:
+* **off** - In this mode MySQL Governor will not throttle customer's queries, instead it will let you monitor the MySQL usage.
+* **abusers** - In this mode, once user goes over the limits specified in the MySQL Governor, all customer's queries will execute inside that user's LVE.

+More details of the governor operation modes are described in the [Modes of operation](/cloudlinux_os_components/#modes-of-operation) section

 <span class="notranslate"> MySQL Governor </span> allows to restrict customers who use too much resources.
 It supports following limits: